DIY Beeswax Candle Luminaries

 - Tea lights to put inside the luminaries. — If you are burning these in your house get beeswax tea lights.
 If you are burning them outside, paraffin tea lights can substitute.

-- Tin Can that can be sacrificed to wax. — You want the mouth of the can to be large enough to take the water-filled balloon without the balloon dragging against the side of the can while dipping.
+- Tin Can that may be sacrificed to wax. — You want the mouth of the can to be large enough to take the water-filled balloon without the balloon dragging against the side of the can while dipping.

 - A pot that will hold water and the can of wax — don’t use your best cookware for this, the wax tends to spill from the can and mess up the pot with wax.

 - A heat source to boil water and melt the wax.
 I use my wood cook-stove.

 Steps to make beeswax luminaries